 Polynode XI

-Polynode XI is an audiovisual instrument that transforms light and sound into a dynamic experience.
-The virtual nodes generate patterns that change over time.
+Polynode XI is an audiovisual instrument that transforms light and sound into a continuously shifting experience.
+Virtual nodes generate evolving patterns, creating a dynamic flow that unfolds over time.

-By immersing viewers in a dynamic sensory experience, the installation bridges the intangible nature of digital systems with the physicality of shared space, shaping how we perceive space and time, often beyond conscious awareness.
+By immersing viewers in this sensory landscape, the installation bridges the intangible nature of digital systems with the tangible presence of shared space.
+It subtly reshapes how we perceive space and time, often beyond our conscious awareness.

-The installation envisions a harmonious future between humans and technology, exploring how they coexist and might become a next nature.
+Polynode XI envisions a future of harmony between humans and technology, inviting reflection on how the two may coexist and merge into a new kind of nature.

 Lumus Instruments | active since 2018